Ruben1863/mtk_lcm_tables_parser/README.md

 # MTK LCM TABLES Parser by ruben1863

 ## What is this?
-This is a decoding/reversing utility that is able to extract MTK lcm drivers init table from a binary file (kernel or lk.bin) providing its start header.
+This is a decoding/reversing utility that is able to extract MTK lcm drivers init table from a binary file (kernel without compression or lk.bin) providing its start header.
 The binary file should be placed at `input` folder, and possible lcm tables will be placed at `output` folder.
 The output tables will be formatted using `struct LCM_setting_table` syntax.